 NURSE Corps Loan Repayment Program

 As a registered nurse, nurse practitioner or nurse faculty member, you could get up to 60% of your student loans forgiven after two years of employment through the NURSE Corps program.
-Plus, you could get an additional 25% paid off if you work for a third year.
+Plus, you might get an additional 25% paid off if you work for a third year.
 To qualify, you must serve a high-needs population in a critical shortage area.

 Student loan discharge for a qualifying reason